qpal147147/AutoLabel/README.md

 # AutoLabel
- Automatic labeling system based on SAM
+ This project is developed using PyQt and is inspired by SAM, creating an automatic labeling system based on the concept of Labelimg.

+## Environment